Braedon3636/Advanced-Data-Analytics/README.md

 # Advanced-case-study
-This repo is a fictional project from the Advanced Data Analytics course from Google completed by me.
-Here all of my code and vizualizations will be.
+This repo is all of the work from the Advanced Data Analytics course from Google completed by me.
+Here all of my code, completed notebooks, vizualizations and more will be located.